 C. The City Commission, by Ordinance 12403, has approved the fees and rates being charged to the User hereunder, and has authorized the execution of this Agreement.

-NOW, THEREFORE, in consideration of the mutual covenants and promises herein contained, the City hereby grants to User the right, privilege and permission to enter into and upon Facility for the Permitted Use and during the Use Period, as the terms are hereinafter defined, subject the terms and conditions set forth in this Agreement.
+NOW, THEREFORE, in consideration of the mutual covenants and promises herein contained, the City hereby grants to User a limited license for the right, privilege and permission to enter into and upon Facility for the Permitted Use and during the Use Period, as the terms are hereinafter defined, subject the terms and conditions set forth in this Agreement.

-1. TERM: The term of this Agreement shall commence upon full execution hereof and shall terminate upon fulfillment of all the responsibilities and obligations of the parties hereunder.
+1. TERM: The term of this Agreement shall commence upon full execution hereof and shall terminate upon fulfillment of all the responsibilities and obligations of the parties hereunder (“Term”).

-2. PERMITTED USE: User shall be permitted to enter and occupy certain portions of the Facility for the purposes of presenting movie presentation (“Event”) as follows:
+2. PERMITTED USE: User shall be permitted to enter and occupy certain portions of the Facility for the purposes of presenting a movie presentation (“Event”) as follows:

 (a) Other Uses: Should User wish to use the Facility at any other times or for any other purposes, then the proposed use and the charges to be paid in connection therewith shall be as customarily charged by the City for similar use of the Facility.